learn-co-curriculum/redux-action-creators/README.md

 # Action Creators

-Ok, now we know that our actions are simply a POJO with at least one property called type.
-An example of using our actions is `store.dispatch({ type:
-'INCREASE_COUNT' })`.
-Well what if we do the following.
+In the examples above, we saw that we can dispatch our action object by directly passing it as an argument (`store.dispatch({ type: 'INCREASE_COUNT' })`) or by storing it in a variable and then passing that as the argument (`store.dispatch(increaseCount)`).
+But there is yet another way we can do this:

 ```javascript